gaberankin/color-picker/README.md

 Converts an HSL color value to RGB.
 Conversion formula adapted from http://en.wikipedia.org/wiki/HSL_color_space.

-Assumes hue, saturation, and luminance are contained in the set [0, 1] and returns array of red, green, and blue in the set [0, 255].
+Assumes hue, saturation, and luminance are contained in the range [0, 1] and returns array of red, green, and blue in the range [0, 255].

 ### `Col.rgbToHsl(red, green, blue)`
 *Thanks to http://stackoverflow.com/questions/2353211/hsl-to-rgb-color-conversion*

 Converts an RGB color value to HSL.
 Conversion formula adapted from http://en.wikipedia.org/wiki/HSL_color_space.

-Assumes red, green, and blue are contained in the set [0, 255] and returns array of hue, saturation, and luminance in the set [0, 1].
+Assumes red, green, and blue are contained in the range [0, 255] and returns array of hue, saturation, and luminance in the range [0, 1].